chanimaybruch/portfolio/Mobile Plan Revenue Comparison/README.md

 ## Result
-Monthly revenue differed between plans.
-Utimate plan tended to generate more monthly revenue than Surf plan.
-There was a statistically significant difference in revenue between plans.
-We used a ttest_ind, alpha level of 0.01.
-The p-value was 1.218411585212325e-15, indicating the chances of obtaining this result by chance is close to zero.
+Utimate plan generated more monthly revenue than Surf plan.
+There was a statistically significant difference in monthly revenue between plans.